-- The instructional shift towards building students' academic vocabulary within grade appropriate complex text. - The explicit strategies and less-explicit best teaching practices for teaching of academic vocabulary. - Examples of the three tiers of vocabulary words and an understanding of the CCSS focus upon teaching Tier 2 (academic vocabulary words) and Tier 3 (content specific words).
+- What is meant by academic vocabulary and will why a focus on academic vocabulary is important for career and college readiness. - The instructional shift towards building students' academic vocabulary within grade-appropriate complex text. - The explicit strategies and less-explicit best teaching practices for teaching of academic vocabulary. - Examples of the three tiers of vocabulary words and an understanding of the CCSS focus upon teaching Tier 2 (academic words) and Tier 3 (content-specific words).